andreafaith/hacktivators-ff/README.md

-# HackTivators - Dyscalculia Learning Assistant
+# AlgoQuest - Dyscalculia Learning Assistant

 ## Overview
-HackTivators is an innovative mobile application designed to help people with Dyscalculia learn mathematics through interactive and adaptive learning experiences.
+AlgoQuest is an innovative mobile application designed to help people with Dyscalculia learn mathematics through interactive and adaptive learning experiences.
 Using augmented reality (AR) and speech technologies, the app provides a supportive learning environment tailored to each user's needs.

 ## Key Features